Replacing a Lost License in Washington DCPage Overview

 - Your rental agreement.

-If you are outside of Washington, D.C., you can use the DMV’s Online Service to replace your driver’s license.
+If you are outside of Washington, D.C. when your driver's license is lost or stolen, you can use the DMV’s Online Service to replace it.
 See the “Online” section above for more details.

 If you do not have the information required for an online transaction, contact the Washington, D.C.
 Department of Motor Vehicles (DMV) at 311 or (202) 737-4404 for assistance with getting a replacement license.

-You can replace your lost or stolen CDL in Washington, D.C. either online or in person at your local DC DMV office.
+You can replace your lost or stolen commercial driver's license (CDL) in Washington, D.C. either online or in person at your local DC DMV office.

 The process is practically the same as the one described above.
 You can find more information about the process at our page about Replacing a Lost CDL.